 The information on this webpage applies to international J.D. students only.
 The information does not apply to LL.M. or J.S.D. students.
 LL.M. and J.S.D. students should click here for financial aid information.

 International J.D. students are eligible to apply for Berkeley Law’s need-based grant as well as entering and continuing scholarships.
-Students who are not U.S. Citizens or U.S. Permanent Residents are not eligible for any federal aid such as federal educational loans, but they may be eligible for private educational loans if they have a co-signer who is a U.S. Citizen (see Loans section).
+Students who are not U.S. Citizens or U.S. Permanent Residents are not eligible for any federal aid such as federal educational loans, but they may be eligible for private educational loans (see Loans section).